BIGJRA/BIGJRA.github.io/reborn.md

 Relationship Point Choices:
 - Defeat Victoria in the Slums (+1 Victoria)
-- Lose to Victoria in the Slums (Neutral)
+- Skip talking to Victoria near the park, or use the fridge to skip her fight (Neutral)

 After that's done, head down the escalator to the right.
 There are encounters in this area.